 - Service scope.
 We typically undertake to provide the product providers with services relating to our clients' purchase of the relevant products.
 Such services typically include providing our clients with information on the relevant products, educating clients on the documentation involved in the purchase as well as providing them access to their transactions with the product providers through our app or branch network.
-For privately raised fund products, we also assess clients' qualification for the purchase as may be required by the relevant product providers. - Commissions and fees.
-For all of our wealth management products, we are entitled to receive distribution commissions calculated as a fixed percentage of the amount purchased by our clients.
-For certain privately raised fund products, we are also entitled to performance-based fees subject to hurdle rates.
-In addition, for privately raised fund products distributed on a net-commission basis, product providers are responsible for paying commissions to our seed clients. - Confidentiality.
+For privately raised fund products, we also assess clients' qualification for the purchase as may be required by the laws and regulations, and the relevant product providers. - Commissions and fees.
+For almost all of our wealth management products, we are entitled to receive distribution commissions calculated as a fixed percentage of the amount purchased by our clients.
+For certain privately raised fund products, we are also entitled to performance-based fees subject to hurdle rates. - Confidentiality.
 We and the product providers are prohibited from making any unauthorized disclosure of our clients' information.
 In addition, privately raised fund managers are not permitted to use such information in a manner that might be detrimental to our interest. - Exclusivity.
 For distribution agreements with certain product providers, we have been granted exclusive rights to distribute specific products. - Terms.
 The distribution agreements typically expire upon the expiration of the relevant wealth management product.
 For any new financial products, new agreements are negotiated and entered into.